• Skip to primary navigation

 Jump to Recipe Print Recipe

-This healthy apple cranberry crisp is filled with delicious tart cranberries, sweet apples, and no added sugar thanks to my secret ingredient.
+This healthy apple cranberry crisp is filled with delicious tart cranberries and sweet apples and is sweetened with monk fruit zero-calorie sweetener.
 This post contains affiliate links.
 Please see my disclosures.

-I decided to eek out one last delicious recipe using the fall flavors – apples and cranberries – all which I’ve love dearly.
+I decided to eke out one last delicious recipe using the fall flavors – apples and cranberries – all of which I love dearly.

 I created this gluten-free apple cranberry crisp recipe with no sugar.
-You might be wondering how in the world I was able to pull that off.
+You might be wondering how in the world I could pull that off.
 Cranberries are tart and require a lot of sugar if you’re baking them in a dessert.

 My secret is that I used monk fruit sweetener by ZenSweet.
 ZenSweet’s monk fruit sweetener measures cup for cup with regular sugar, and it tastes legit.

-If your recipe calls for 1 cup of sugar, you can simple swap it for 1 cup of ZenSweet’s monk fruit sweetener.
+If your recipe calls for 1 cup of sugar, you can simply swap it for 1 cup of ZenSweet’s monk fruit sweetener.

 If it calls for 1 cup of brown sugar, swap it for 1 cup of ZenSweet monk fruit sweetener + 1 teaspoon of molasses.